mavryk-network/mavryk-rust/light_node/README.md

 create or access this directory, it will die gracefully.

 ```
---tezos-data-dir <PATH>
+--mavryk-data-dir <PATH>
 ```

 ### Identity file
 The path to the json identity file with peer-id, public-key, secret-key and pow-stamp.
 If an identity does not exist in the specified path, a new one will be automatically generated.
-In case it starts with "./" or "../", it is a relative path to the current dir, otherwise to the --tezos-data-dir
+In case it starts with "./" or "../", it is a relative path to the current dir, otherwise to the --mavryk-data-dir

 ```
 --identity-file <PATH>